YOGYUI/HomeNetwork/Hillstate-Gwanggyosan/README.md

         </device>
     </config>
     ```
-    - Supported 'dev_type': light, outlet, thermostat, airconditioner, gasvalve, ventilator, elevator, subphone, hems, batchoffsw
+    `dev_type`: light, outlet, thermostat, airconditioner, gasvalve, ventilator, elevator, subphone, hems, batchoffsw<br>
-    - 'index' and 'room' tag value is **0-based** integer. <br>
+    `index` and `room` tag value is **0-based** integer. <br>
-    - 'enable' tag means whether or not add this device.
-(1=enable, 2=disable)
+    `enable` tag means whether or not add this device.
+(1=enable, 2=disable) <br>
-    - MQTT topic is automatically assigned when device is created. <br>
-      If you want to customize topic, uncomment and modify pub/sub topic.<br>
+    MQTT topic is automatically assigned when device is created.
+If you want to customize topic, uncomment and modify pub/sub topic.
-      **publish** topic means updating current state **to** home network accessories. <br>
+    - `publish` topic means updating current state **to** home network accessories.
-      **subscribe** topic means receiving state changing command **from** home network platform. <br>
+    - `subscribe` topic means receiving state changing command **from** home network platform.

-    - You can find other optional tags for various device types in xml file in repository.
+    You can find other optional tags for various device types in xml file in repository.
 Please take a look for a moment before building your own environment.
 1. **Parser Mapping**
     ```xml
     <config>